-Bird Friendly Iowa anticipates that in the years ahead its communities will want to strengthen their commitment to urban bird conservation.
+Bird Friendly Iowa anticipates that in the years ahead its communities will want to strengthen their commitment to bird conservation.
 These additional criteria demonstrate a significantly higher level of commitment.
 High Flyer applications may be submitted by those currently recognized as Bird Friendly Communities as part of their annual renewal.
 To earn a High Flyer Status Award, a community will need to document that it still meets Bird City's basic qualifications and has met at least five (5) of the following criteria from at least two (2) of the four categories:

 Creation and Protection of Habitat